Field Notes

 Lever ATS wants to be your lifeline, promising to simplify everything from employment application forms to nurturing candidates over the long haul.

 Does it deliver?
-Let’s dive in—with some honesty—into what Lever gets right, what it doesn’t, and how it stacks up in today’s hiring landscape.
+Here’s an honest look at what Lever gets right, what it doesn’t, and how it compares to other options on the market.

 What is Lever ATS?